Paris Water Refill Map for Free Drinking Fountains Near You

 Yes.
 Public drinking fountains in Paris, including many Wallace fountains and modern refill points, are generally free to use.

-Public fountains marked as eau potable are intended for drinking.
+Paris tap water and public fountains marked as eau potable are intended for drinking.
 Always follow on-site signage and avoid fountains that are closed, damaged or visibly dirty.

 Where can I refill a water bottle in Paris?